Easy121/Easy121.github.io/README.md

 ## TODO
 - [x] Anchor link icon null
-- [ ] Font and theme not right on mobile devices
+- [x] Font not right on mobile devices
+- [ ] Publish one existing blog as a test